 Both SAS and base R have the function round(), which rounds the input to the specified number of decimal places.
 However, they use different approaches when rounding off a 5:

-In general, there are many often used rounding methods.
-In the table below, you can find examples of them applied to the number 1.45.
+As the list above shows, there are many options to choose from when looking to round a number.
+In the table below, you can find examples of some of these applied to the number 1.45.

 Example: 1.45